 Lexus LS Review

-The 2013 Lexus LS ranks 4 out of 8 Super Luxury Cars.
-This ranking is based on our analysis of 9 published reviews and test drives of the Lexus LS, and our analysis of reliability and safety data.
+The 2013 Lexus LS ranks 6 out of 11 Super Luxury Cars.
+This ranking is based on our analysis of published reviews and test drives of the Lexus LS, as well as reliability and safety data.

-Though it’s not the most athletic car in the class, the redesigned 2013 Lexus LS offers a very good reliability rating, as well as a luxurious interior and a comfortable ride.
+Though it’s not the most athletic car in the class, the redesigned 2013 Lexus LS offers a very good reliability rating, as well as a comfortable ride and a luxurious interior.

 Most auto writers say that the 2013 LS has an attractive cabin that’s built with first-rate materials, which include leather upholstery, as well as wood and aluminum trim.
 They also appreciate its comfortable seats, and say that the LS has ample space in both rows.
 Long-wheelbase models have even more space in the back, and an available Executive-Class Seating package adds features like a refrigerator and a right-rear power reclining chair with an ottoman and shiatsu massage.
 One critic notes that the 2013 LS has a strong list of standard features, though others write that its Remote Touch infotainment system requires too much attention while driving.
 The LS comes standard with leather upholstery, navigation and a 10-speaker stereo with Bluetooth phone and audio streaming, satellite and HD Radio, a USB port and a 12.3-inch multimedia display.
 Available features include a 19-speaker Mark Levinson audio system, a pre-collision system with dynamic cruise control, a power trunk lid, a power rear sunshade, power rear door sunshades, four-zone climate control and lane departure warning and blind spot monitoring systems.